RohanShukla23/geopulse/README.md

 # GeoPulse 🌍

-Hey there!
-I built this full-stack application because I'm fascinated by how interconnected our world is.
+Hi!
+I built this full-stack application because I'm fascinated by how interconnected our world is and I love reading global news.
 Ever wondered what's happening in a specific country right now?
-This app lets you type in any country name and instantly get a comprehensive snapshot: population stats, current weather, latest news headlines, and even a geopolitical risk assessment.
+This app lets you type in any country name and instantly get a comprehensive snapshot: population stats, latest news headlines, and even a geopolitical risk assessment.

-## What Makes This Cool
+## what makes this cool?

 - **Real-time Data Fusion**: Combines multiple APIs and web scraping to paint a complete picture
 - **Live News Scraping**: Pulls fresh headlines from local news sources using RSS feeds
-- **Weather Integration**: Shows current conditions and forecasts
 - **Demographic Insights**: Population, GDP, and key statistics
 - **Risk Assessment**: Geopolitical stability indicators
-- **Clean Architecture**: Organized backend with Spring Boot and responsive React frontend

-## Prerequisites
+## prerequisites

 Before you dive in, make sure you have:
 - **Java 17** or higher